Rogue Device Detection: Protecting Networks

-Rogue Devices Research
+Rogue Device Research

-Recent research by TAG Cyber and Sepio, makes the case that Rogue implants represent a particularly intense threat to financial institutions.
+Recent research by TAG and Sepio, makes the case that Rogue implants represent a particularly intense threat to financial institutions.
 This indicates an increasing need for proficient cyber security in financial institutions.
 Several example threats, such as ATM Jackpotting, illustrate how rogue devices can generate negative consequences for the financial services sector and other critical infrastructure sectors.
-Our research report (pdf) includes detailed case studies showcasing the practical use of this hardware attack tools.
+Our research report includes detailed case studies showcasing the practical use of this hardware attack tools.

 Security Challenges in Financial Institutions